ABBA: The Movie: Reception

 Margaret Geddes of Australian newspaper The Age concluded that the film was "slick, competent and even for the non-convert entertaining."

 Keith Phipps of Rolling Stone said, "it's an act of brand extension, sure, but it's a lot more fun than the obligatory piece of product its title suggests", adding that it was ABBA's version of A Hard Day's Night.

-In a contemporary 2012 review, Brian Orndorf said "[the movie] is a strange hybrid of performance sequences, documentary footage, and staged shenanigans, yet it braids together wonderfully, creating a time capsule experience that's precious to any fan of ABBA".
+In a 2012 review, Brian Orndorf writes "[the movie] is a strange hybrid of performance sequences, documentary footage, and staged shenanigans, yet it braids together wonderfully, creating a time capsule experience that's precious to any fan of ABBA".